 Do my tea herbs grow as nicely inside as they do outdoors?
 Nope.
 Like me, they're a whole lot happier when it's 82 degrees and sunny and they're hanging out in the garden.

-Is it worth some extra effort to grow them indoors during the off-season?
+Is it worth the extra effort to grow tea herbs indoors during the off-season?
 IMHO, absolutely!

 A warm cup of fresh chocolate mint tea on a snowy February day ... yum!
 And so much better for the waistline than hot cocoa! ;-)

 Please Note: If you make a purchase through one of these links, I may receive a small commission from Amazon.
 There's no extra cost to you.
 Because I value your trust in my recommendations, I